inn3rGames/nestjs-assignment/README.md

 }
 ```

-6. You will receive a response with a JWT token response that will look like this:
+6. You will receive a response body with a JWT token that will look like this:

 ```json
 {